 Lord, strip me of my rebellion.
 Replace my rebellious heart with one that yields to your way of life in surrender.
 Amen.

-Lord, help us to be humble.
+Lord, help me to be humble.

 Pray this: